pgadmin-org/pgadmin4/docs/en_US/table_dialog.rst

   drop-down listbox in the *Schema* field.
 * Use the drop-down listbox in the *Tablespace* field to specify the tablespace in which the table will be stored.
+* Move the *Partitioned Table?* switch to the *Yes* in case you want to create a partitioned table.
+Option is available for PostgreSQL 10 and above.
 * Store notes about the table in the *Comment* field.

 Click the *Columns* tab to continue.